As an employer, you are responsible for providing staff with a number of HR policies and documents which are usually combined in an employee handbook.

 What should be included in an employee handbook?

 Parts of an employee handbook will consist of information that you are legally obliged to pass on, such as specific national employment law policies, whereas others will be down to your discretion.
 The main aim of an employee handbook is to reflect the values of your company as much as possible, while also including vital information that your staff should be aware of.
+They are:

 - Your company’s history, vision, values and culture